 Here is a new video of me working on a first colour glaze in oils, over an acrylic grisaille underpainting, which is a new medium for me.
 I’m trying to speed up the process a little bit.
 It took a while to get the hang of acrylic, something I’m still progressing with.
 The grisaille is done using raw umber and titanium white, but hopefully…

 I’ve nearly finished this portrait painting.
 Its had 5 glazes over the initial underpainting.
-This picture shows the grisaille, the first glaze (which I filmed and is on youtube) and then the 5th glaze which is almost the last one.
+This picture shows the grisaille, the first glaze (which I filmed and is on youtube please click here to view) and then the 5th glaze which is almost the last one.
 I still intend to go over the hair and background again amongst other things.
-The background was a dark green the glaze before this!…
+The background was a dark…